 - Be no older than 31 years of age on Dec.
 31 of the year in which they graduate from college.

-High school students may apply online for an ROTC scholarship beginning in February of their junior year.
+High school students may apply online for an ROTC scholarship beginning in June between their junior and senior years.
 The application window closes at the beginning of January in their senior year.

 The typical high school scholarship recipient at WMU has a 3.5 GPA; scored a 25 on the ACT; played a high school varsity sport; and was a team captain, a student government leader, or held some other type of leadership position.